I have a bachelor’s degree. Can I apply for a Ph.D. admission or must I apply for a master’s degree first?

 Yes.
 All Ph.D. applicants who are not admitted to the Ph.D. program will be automatically considered for admission to the master’s program.
 No separate application is necessary.
 Those who are eligible for master’s admission will be notified of this and be offered admission if they are interested in the master’s program.

-If we have the documents from past semesters, we can upload the documents to your new application.
+Yes, that may be possible.
 However, a new statement of purpose is required, and it is strongly recommended to have new letters of recommendation submitted.
-Please contact the department to confirm if past documents are available.
+Please contact the Graduate Admissions office to confirm if past documents are available.

 The Mechanical Engineering department follows the University’s strong recommendation that international applicants obtain a “professional credential evaluation.”
 Though not required, it is strongly recommended that international applicants obtain one.